 The rectus capitis anterior (also rectus capitis anterior muscle, anterior rectus capitis, latin: musculus rectus capitis anterior) is a short muscle located anterior to the vertebral column, stretching between the atlas and the base of the skull.
 It is involved in flexion of the neck.
-Along with the rectus capitis lateralis it also belongs to the anterior suboccipital muscles.
+Along with the rectus capitis lateralis it belongs to the anterior suboccipital muscles.

 The rectus capitis anterior originates from the anterior base of the transverse process of the atlas (C1).

-By contracting the rectus capitis anterior aids in flexion of the neck at the atlanto-occipital joint.
+Upon contraction the rectus capitis anterior aids in flexion of the neck at the atlanto-occipital joint.

-The rectus capitis anterior is innervated by branches from the loop between the anterior rami of the 1st and 2nd cervical spinal nerves (C1 - C2).
+The rectus capitis anterior is innervated by branches arising from the loop between the anterior rami of the 1st and 2nd cervical spinal nerves (C1 - C2).